Sharm el-Sheikh is a well-known tourist destination in Egypt, where the numbers of tourist have doubled in the last 3 years.

 PICKPOCKETS RISK : HIGH

-As all the other risks, the risk of being pickpocketed in Sharm el-Sheikh is so high, that tourists are advised not to carry any kind of expensive items with them.
-Tourist locations and public transportation are the most risky places where thieves might rob you.
+Like all the other risks, the risk of being pickpocketed in Sharm el-Sheikh is so high, that tourists are advised not to carry any kind of expensive items with them.
+Tourist locations and public transportation are the riskiest places where thieves might rob you.

 NATURAL DISASTERS RISK : MEDIUM